z3i/gutenberg/README.md

 Gutenberg::Task.new
 ```

-And you’re pretty ready to use them!
+And you’re pretty ready to use it!
 It adds two tasks:

 ```
 rake readme      # Compile README.md